 Here’s how you can get organized with your calendar:

 - Chose the format that works best for you (Paper or Digital).
 If you are using a paper calendar, you’ll need to decide if a daily, weekly, monthly or a mix of all of these works best for you.
 If you are unsure ask yourself, do you prefer to see the week out in front of you or do you prefer seeing each day instead?

 - Create categories for various activities in your life (personal, work, kids, travel, school, birthdays, holidays, etc.)

 - Schedule all known appointments including birthdays and holidays for the year.
 If you are using a paper calendar decide which way you want to color code first, pens or highlighters.
 If you use pens, use the color category accordingly.
 If you use highlighters, select one color pen/pencil and write it all out first and then go back with your highlighters and highlight accordingly.

-- Schedule your To Do’s.
-Chances are you have a never ending to do list.
+- Schedule your To Dos.
+Chances are you have a never-ending to-do list.
 Go through your list and prioritize it.
 Which items need to get done first?
-Then take those items and schedule them in your calendar.
+Then take those items and schedule them on your calendar.
 When you schedule them, you’re more likely to complete them.
 I resisted this for the longest time and it really does work.